mahi-anol/GSoC26-Enhancing-CrocoLakeTools-with-IOOS-Data-Sync-from-ERDDAP/Blockers/Erddapy-Glidery.md

 2. **Open erddapy PR #2: fix the import-time crash in `servers_list()`** (Bug B, section 2.2).
 Small, contained, includes a test using a mocked httpx response.
 3. **Maybe open a gliderpy issue** documenting 1.3b if I have spare time (low priority).

-Both erddapy PRs are well-scoped and benefit a much wider audience than just CrocoLakeTools.
-They're also exactly the kind of contribution that demonstrates GSoC produces durable open-source value beyond the immediate project.

 ---

 ## Appendix - file paths and line numbers cited